Alfred-Kobby/alx-higher_level_programming/0x08-python-more_classes/README.md

 1-rectangle.py file: defines class of a rectangle with height and width

 2-rectangle.py file: defines a class of rectangle with area and perimeter functions

+3-rectangle.py file: defines a class of rectangle with area, permeter and print